12 Top-Rated Things to Do in Coconut Creek, FL

 1. Soak Up the Serenity at Butterfly World

-Visiting Butterfly World is the best thing to do in Coconut Creek.
+Visiting Butterfly World is the best thing to do with families in Coconut Creek.
 Set deep within the massive Tradewinds Park, this serene locale is the perfect place to forget your worries and recharge.

 Classical music is piped in through lush aviaries scented by the flowering plants used to attract the main stars: butterflies.
 If the music doesn't soothe your soul, the peaceful sound of trickling fountains and waterfalls certainly will.